yellowHatpro/knowledge-representation/README.md

 An attempt to understand knowledge graphs and ontologies by making a project out of it.

-Also my first attempt towards Next.js with TypeScript.
+Also, it's my first attempt towards Next.js with TypeScript.